ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 ## Parameters
-If using VScode, make use of the extension for terraform from Hashicorp and thereby getting access to 'Intellisense'
+If using VScode, make use of the extension for terraform from Hashicorp and thereby getting access to 'Intellisense' (Might require you to clone the repo, as the terraform Hashicorp extension can have issues resolving parameters through a remote module)

 <img src="https://github.com/ChristofferWin/codeterraform/blob/main/terraform%20projects/modules/development/azurerm-vm-bundle/pictures/gifs/Intellisense1.gif"/>